confluentinc/ksqldb-recipes/README.md

-# Stream Processing Use Cases with ksqlDB
+# Stream Processing Use Cases with ksqlDB [DEPRECATED]

 This repository contains the source for the collection of Stream Processing Use Cases with ksqlDB.